 Many of these hazardous bacteria, viruses, and poisons share one key feature.
 Even little changes in their environment make them respond swiftly and strongly.
 That sensitivity makes them some of the first and most clear evidence that climate change is already changing the microbial world we live in.
 There is now a lot of proof.
 The most recent study from the Intergovernmental Panel on Climate Change says with a lot of certainty that the world has warmed by about 1.1 to 1.2 degrees Celsius since before the Industrial Revolution.
 Most geographical areas have seen more and more intense rainfall occurrences.
 Marine heatwaves have doubled in frequency since the 1980s, and the sea surface in many locations where shellfish flourish is now 0.5 to 1.5 degrees Celsius warmer than it was forty years ago.
 There is presently more than 420 parts per million of carbon dioxide in the air, up from around 280 parts per million in 1850 (Nakamura and Ishida, 2025).
 This alteration is changing how plants grow, making them more appealing to poisonous fungi (Mishra et al., 2024).
 These big changes in the environment are causing illnesses more often.
 Researchers in Europe and North America have found that for every degree of warming above a particular weekly level, the number of reported salmonella cases goes up by 4 to 8 percent.
 There is also a definite correlation between temperature and Campylobacter and Vibrio illnesses, the germs that may make swimming in the summer deadly (Ugo et al., 2022a; Morgado et al., 2021).

 Heavy rain and flooding can wash animal waste into rivers, irrigation water, and fresh vegetables.
-A few years ago, there were scary Escherichia coli infections in romaine lettuce in the US.
+A few years ago, there were scary E. coli infections in romaine lettuce in the US.
 These were linked to abnormally high rainfall in Arizona (Ugo et al., 2022b; Jimoh et al., 2025a).
 As storms get stronger, similar stories keep happening.
 The changes are significantly more obvious in coastal and ocean waters.
 Thirty years ago, there weren't many significant Vibrio infections in northern Europe or the northeastern United States (Özge, 2023).
 Now they occur often during summer heatwaves (Chanamé Pinedo et al., 2022; Jimoh et al., 2025b).
-The largest Vibrio vulnificus outbreaks ever recorded in Scandinavia were caused by the heatwaves in the Baltic Sea between 2018 and 2020, with case counts ten to twenty times higher than previous records (Damtew et al., 2024).
+The largest V. vulnificus outbreaks ever recorded in Scandinavia were caused by the heatwaves in the Baltic Sea between 2018 and 2020, with case counts ten to twenty times higher than previous records (Damtew et al., 2024).
 At the same time, more beaches and fisheries are at risk for longer periods of time each year due to warmer and more acidic oceans that provide more habitat for toxic algae that cause paralytic, diarrheal, and neurotoxic shellfish poisoning.

 On land, staple crops are spreading their leaves wider and producing more sugars due to drought stress and rising carbon dioxide levels.
 Because of this, molds like Aspergillus flavus, which produce aflatoxin, one of the most dangerous carcinogens known, find maize, peanuts, and other crops much more appealing (Lawal et al., 2025a).
 Farmers in South Asia and sub-Saharan Africa are already noticing higher levels of pollution in their produce.